NotYours180/IOUtools/NVRAM.md

 ## Padding

 The startup-config is padded to an aligment of 4.
-In IOS <= 15.0, if padding takes place, an additional 4 byte padding is added.
+In IOS <= 15.0 or when the NVRAM size is at least 128 KByte, if padding takes place, an additional 4 byte padding is added.

 ## Private Header